nikkilr88/eggheadio_graphql-query-language_notes/16_Query_GraphQL_Interface_Types_in_GraphQL_Playground.md

 Writing queries for interfaces is a little different.
 Now we are able to use inline fragments.

-If we want to query those extra fields we had on `Cat`, we can use the spread syntax followed by `on <fragment name>`.
+If we want to query those extra fields we had on `Cat`, we can use the spread syntax followed by `on <type name>`.

 ```graphql
 query {